GobySoft/goby3/src/doc/markdown/doc505_goby_liaison.md

 ![Commander UI 2](images/liaison_commander2.png)

-The relevant configuration to create the Commander UI shown above is:
+The relevant configuration for creating the Commander UI shown above is:

 ```
 http_address: "0.0.0.0" # bind on all IPv4 sockets